TB+A at COP26: Decarbonising the built environment

 For the first time, the UN's annual COP26 climate conference will address carbon emissions from buildings at a day dedicated to the built environment.
 Held in Glasgow from 31 October to 12th November, COP26 aims to tackle global climate change head-on with discussions on everything from gender to nature, finance to transport.

 Fundamental to many of these topics, the built environment has a critical role to play in mitigating climate change, responsible for 39% of the UK’s energy-related CO2 emissions.
 That’s why the Cities, Regions & Built Environment Day is so vital, as an industry it’s our opportunity to commit to taking decisive action to protect our world.

 As a socially responsible and ethical partnership, our goals are strongly aligned with the objectives of the UN Climate Change Summit.
-Throughout COP26, we will be participating in a number of industry-led events associated and coinciding with the summit and are registered participants of the UK-GBC programme of events.
+Throughout COP26, we participated in a number of industry-led events associated and coinciding with the summit and are registered participants of the UK-GBC programme of events.

 Commercial Partner for Build Better Now

 The UK Green Building Council (the UK-GBC) Build Better Now Virtual Pavilion unites the built environment sector at COP26 providing a strong voice which aims to encourage engagement with the issues in a number of ways:

 A virtual exhibition area showcasing best practice examples of carbon reduction in practice

 Online events including tours, presentations, and panel discussions

 As a commercial partner, TB+A is supporting the UK-GBC Virtual Pavilion with visionary, useful content, insightful speakers and network engagement.

 Insights from our leadership team